Skip to main content

 Technical Analysis

 The vulnerability CVE-2026-26959 affects Alex4SSB's ADB-Explorer, a Windows-based fluent UI for Android Debug Bridge (ADB).
-Versions 0.9.26020 and earlier fail to validate the ManualAdbPath setting, which specifies the path to the ADB binary.
+Versions prior to 0.9.26021 fail to validate the ManualAdbPath setting, which specifies the path to the ADB binary executed by the application.
 This lack of validation allows an attacker to supply a malicious App.txt configuration file that sets ManualAdbPath to an arbitrary executable.
-When the application is launched with a command-line argument pointing to the directory containing this malicious configuration, it executes the arbitrary executable with the current user's privileges.
-The attack vector relies on social engineering to convince the user to run the application with the crafted argument, often by distributing a shortcut or archive containing the malicious settings.
-This vulnerability is classified under CWE-829, indicating inclusion of functionality from an untrusted control sphere.
-The impact includes full compromise of confidentiality, integrity, and availability of the affected system under the user's context.
-The vulnerability has a CVSS 3.1 base score of 7.8 (AV:L/AC:L/PR:N/UI:R/S:U/C:H/I:H/A:H), reflecting local attack vector, low complexity, no privileges required, but user interaction needed.
-The vendor fixed the issue in version 0.9.26021, which properly validates the ADB binary path before execution.
+When the victim launches ADB-Explorer with a command-line argument pointing to the directory containing this malicious configuration, the application executes the attacker-controlled binary with the current user's privileges.
+The attack vector relies on social engineering to convince users to launch the application with the crafted argument, for example, by distributing a shortcut bundled with the malicious settings file inside an archive.
+The vulnerability is classified under CWE-829, indicating inclusion of functionality from an untrusted control sphere.
+The CVSS v3.1 base score is 7.8, reflecting high impact on confidentiality, integrity, and availability, with low attack complexity but requiring user interaction and local access.
+No public exploits are known at this time, and the issue is resolved in version 0.9.26021.

 Potential Impact